 Besides latest and trendy clothing trends, the people of Madhya Pradesh lie to sport their traditional dresses on special occasions and on the days of festivals.
 The traditional dress of men is Dhoti, a Jacket called Bandi or Mirzai and a type of turban called Safa.
 The tribal men prefer wearing short Dhoti that is known as Langot.

 Lehenga and Choli that is worn with a Lugra or Orni is a traditional dress for women while Sarees are also quite famous among the women.
-Chanderi Sarees, Maheshwari Sarees and Bandhani dresses are classy traditional dresses in Madhya Pradesh.
+Chanderi Sarees, Maheshwari Sarees, and Bandhani dresses are classy traditional dresses in Madhya Pradesh.

 While most states are busy keeping up with the latest fashion trends, the youth of Madhya Pradesh are silently working in the shadow for the growth and development of their state.
-The state and its people also play a significant role in making Madhya Pradesh news worthy province of India.
+The state and its people also play a significant role in making Madhya Pradesh a worthy province of India.
 The literacy rate of the state was 69.32%, as per the census of 2011.

 Districts of Madhya Pradesh